-restrooms, tables, chairs, sinks, computers/keyboards etc.).
-High touch areas may require more frequent cleaning.
-Employees have been reminded to adhere to personal prevention actions including: Stay home when you are sick.
-Stay home for at least 3 days (72 hours) after recovery, which means your fever has resolved without the use of fever-reducing medications and there is improvement in your respiratory symptoms (e.g., cough, shortness of breath), AND at least 10 days have passed since your symptoms first appeared. ☐ Wash your hands often with soap and water for at least 20 seconds.
-If soap and water are no available, use alcohol-based hand sanitizer that contains at least 60% alcohol.
-Wash your hands before meals, after using the restroom and after coughing and sneezing. □ Cover your coughs and sneezes with a tissue, and then dispose of the tissue and clean your hands immediately.
-If you do not have a tissue, use your elbow (not your hands). \square Do not touch your mouth, eyes, nose with unwashed hands. ☐ Avoid contact with people who are sick.
+Stay home when you are sick.
+Stay home for at least 3 days (72 hours) after recovery, which means your fever has resolved without the use of fever-reducing medications and there is improvement in your respiratory symptoms (e.g., cough, shortness of breath), AND at least 10 days have passed since your symptoms first appeared.

+- □ Wash your hands often with soap and water for at least 20 seconds.
+If soap and water are not available, use alcohol-based hand sanitizer that contains at least 60% alcohol.
+Wash your hands before meals, after using the restroom and after coughing and sneezing. - Cover your coughs and sneezes with a tissue, and then dispose of the tissue and clean your hands immediately.
+If you do not have a tissue, use your elbow (not your hands).

+Do not touch your mouth, eyes, nose with unwashed hands.

+\Box Avoid contact with people who are sick.

 Avoid sharing items such as phones or other devices.
 If devices must be shared be sure to wipe them down with a disinfectant wipe before and after sharing.

 Constantly observe your work distances in relation to other staff.
 Always maintain the recommended minimum 6 feet separation from others unless specific work assignments require less distancing and wear a face cloth covering when working near or with others.

 Disinfect frequently touched objects and surfaces such as workstations, keyboards, telephones, handrails, machines, shared devices, and doorknobs.
 This should be done hourly during business hours.

-Encourage staff to replace handshakes with other touch-less forms of greeting to customers and members Copies of this Protocol have been distributed to all employees.
-Disinfectant effective against COVID-19 and related supplies are available to all employees at the following location(s): Hand sanitizer effective against COVID-19 is available to all employees at the following location(s):
+- Encourage staff to replace handshakes with other touch-less forms of greeting to customers and members - □ Copies of this Protocol have been distributed to all employees. - Disinfectant effective against COVID-19 and related supplies are available to all employees at the following location(s): - □ Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): - □ Soap and water are available to all employees at the following location(s):